 How To Fall In Love

-The best way to fall in love with someone is usually to build a connection with them.
-This relationship may start off as friendly or casual.
+The best way to fall in love with someone is usually to build a connection with them, whether through dating apps, mutual friends, or even through a random meeting.
+This relationship may start off as friendly or casual before you decide to go on a first date.
 Sometimes neither of you will be aware of the other's feelings or intentions.
 However, the more you learn about your partner, the more comfortable you may become with them.

-Through time you can familiarize yourself with each other's faces, which can help you develop a trusting feeling when you lay eyes on each other.
+Through time you can familiarize yourself with each other's faces, which can help you develop a trusting feeling when you lay eyes on each other and help you both to feel closer.
 So, a "love at first sight" moment can occur somewhere in the beginning of the relationship, which can be just as powerful as the actual first sight.

 Typically, when people begin to fall in love, they may have various experiences that represent this change.
-Some examples include, but are certainly not limited to, wanting to be in the other person’s presence, learn more about them, spend more time with them, aspects of your life with them, etc.
+Some examples include wanting to be in the other person’s presence, learn more about them, spend more time with them, and include them more deeply or in other aspects of your life, etc.

-There is no one blueprint or formula for falling in love with someone.
-However, there are certainly important details and facts you should know about what it takes to fall in love.
+There is no blueprint or formula for falling in love with someone.
+However, there are certain important details and facts you should know about what it takes to fall in love.

 Falling In Love With The Right Person

 Authentic connections generally cannot be faked, and inauthentic connections typically will not last.
 If you are having difficulties falling in love with a certain person, then there is a possibility that this person may not be right for you, and vice versa.
-Not all relationships are meant to last forever; as a matter of fact, some relationships happen to prepare us for better ones later down the road.
+You can't fall in love with the wrong person, you have to set some boundaries so you don't end up dating one.
+Not all relationships are meant to last forever; as a matter of fact, some relationships prepare us for better ones later down the road.

 Making Love At First Sight Last

 Limerence occurs when your partner is the only thing—or one of the only things—that you can concentrate on.
-You may feel like you want to be around them all the time.
+You may feel alive when you are around them, or you may want to be around them all the time and feel like you are falling in love quickly.
 This excessive thinking about your new love may become disruptive to daily functioning.
 It is a time of intense pleasure but also more complicated emotions because, along with these loving feelings, a strong fear of rejection can also arise.

 Biologically, there are many influences that may create this feeling of limerence.
-Three neurochemicals mostly responsible for this phase of love are phenylethylamine (PEA), which is a natural amphetamine, norepinephrine, and oxytocin.
+Three neurochemicals mostly responsible for this love phase are the hormones, oxytocin, phenylethylamine (PEA), a natural amphetamine, and norepinephrine.
 Together these chemicals help us experience love.
 They may produce intense euphoric feelings of love and attachment.

 The hormone levels experienced in the first phase usually gradually decline and return to normal after a while.
 In the next few phases, couples approach conflict and may settle into a routine.
 The couple needs to use this time to grow into a healthy relationship with genuine reciprocity.

-An understanding is often made in the third phase regarding communication and having your partner's best interest in mind and heart.
-It is within this phase that love is often solidified; however, it will require the couple to continue to nourish the relationship.
+In the third phase, an understanding is often made regarding communication and having your partner's best interest in mind and heart.
+Within this phase, love is often solidified; however, it will require the couple to continue nourishing the relationship.
 If the power dynamic continues to feel unfair to at least one person, the couple may continue to experience difficulties.

 Saying “I Love You” To Your Partner

-Even after you’ve established how long it takes to fall in love, it’s natural to have questions about when you should tell your significant other that you’ve fallen in love with them.
-Common concerns usually deal with apprehensions about waiting too long to say those three magic words, or about saying “I love you” too early on in the relationship.
+Love is more than just a word and even after you’ve established how long it takes to fall in love, it’s natural to have questions about when you should tell your significant other that you’ve fallen in love with them.
+Common concerns usually deal with apprehensions about waiting too long to say those three magic words, or about saying “I love you” too early in the relationship.

-In a relationship, some of the strongest indicators of real love are as follows: respect, compassion, empathy, and wanting what is best for the other person.
+In a relationship, some of the strongest indicators of real love include respect, compassion, empathy, and wanting what is best for the other person.
 Sometimes, people fall in love way before they verbally declare their love to their significant other—and that, too, is okay.